5 Reasons to stop tracking space with disconnected spreadsheets and floorplans

 4. A disconnected spreadsheet/floorplan does not scale well

 At a certain point, companies grow to the point that change is necessary.
-Space management tools that worked perfectly well before just won’t work as efficiently any more.
+Space management tools that used to work perfectly well just won’t work as efficiently anymore.
 Tracking your space falls into this category.
 As your company gets larger, it’s important to have tools for managing that bigger size.
 Without them, your organization may experience growing pains that last much longer than they really need to.